m-lab/website/_pages/fast_tables_migration.md

 ## Converting Queries from Legacy Montly or Fast Tables to M-Lab's **release** Views

 The converted examples below are written in standardSQL, indicated by `#standardSQL` at the top of the code block for full example queries.
-If you are querying using the [BigQuery website](https://bigquery.cloud.google.com/dataset/measurement-lab:release) M-Lab recommends adding `#standardSQL` at the top of your queries to set SQL Dialect option.
+If you are querying using the [BigQuery website](https://bigquery.cloud.google.com/dataset/measurement-lab:release) M-Lab recommends adding `#standardSQL` at the top of your queries to set the SQL Dialect option.

 If your query uses the Legacy Monthly tables, the **FROM** portion of the query will look something like this: